-The design of ODS utilizes circulation space as learning space, instead of traditional corridors.
-Small collaboration rooms between classrooms called “Think Tanks” support small independent groups and outdoor classrooms provide additional learning space.
+The design of ODS creates learning areas in circulation space, replacing the traditional corridors.
+Small collaboration rooms between classrooms called “Think Tanks” support small independent groups.
+Outdoor classrooms provide additional learning space.

 “Students and staff asked for colorful, wide-open spaces and lots of daylight, so that’s what we gave them,” says Rob Berz, architect at RRMM Architects.

-The school is designed to achieve ultra-low energy consumption, which it does through its use of an advanced hybrid HVAC, LED lighting, daylighting of 75% of interior spaces and occupancy sensors.
+The school is designed to achieve ultra-low energy consumption, which it does through its use of an advanced hybrid HVAC, LED lighting, daylighting of 75% of interior spaces, and occupancy sensors.
 To reduce water consumption, rainwater is collected for toilet flushing.
-Old Donation School was designed to achieve LEED Gold Certification.
+ODS was designed to achieve LEED Gold Certification.

 “There is a potential in school design that everyone at Old Donation School, home of the Edward E. Brickell Academy for Advanced Academics and Arts, now understands thanks to RRMM Architects,” says Dr. Kelly Hedrick, principal of Old Donation School and leader in Gifted Education.
 “Old Donation School is an artful intersection of functionality, sustainability, and community… We will become better stewards of our environment and grow as educators as a result of this teaching and learning community.”

 “Every time you see a great project, just know it takes a team,” says Berz, referring to all of the design team and owner stakeholders that made the design successful.